LawnchairLauncher/lawnicons/README.md

 Whether you want to work on icons or solve development issues, please refer to our guidelines.

-Each month, our core contributor will add as many new icons as others.

 [Lawnicons guidelines](CONTRIBUTING.md) • [Supported by icon contributors](https://github.com/LawnchairLauncher/lawnicons/pulls?q=is%3Apr+label%3A%22match%22)

 ## Requesting icons